-Finding the best VPN free trial can be difficult, and every company seems to have a different idea of what a VPN free trial actually is.
+Finding the best VPN free trial can be difficult, and every provider seems to have a different idea of what a VPN free trial actually is.
 From our experience, we've found that they usually fall into two categories – a free VPN trial that lets you test the service with limited features, or a money-back guarantee which requires an initial payment that can be refunded no questions asked within a certain period.

 What makes a good VPN free trial?

 Having access to every feature the full-fat version has is an essential part of a VPN free trial, as without that full functionality it's difficult to judge a service.
 That's why we recommend paying and then claiming back.

 Although we have included one, a 'free version' of a VPN is often a poor substitute for the real deal, and you may be subjected to ads, have limited data, and not have the same privacy protections as full services – but you will be able to use it for as long as you want before you upgrade.

 We've named ExpressVPN as our best VPN free trial because it offers excellent functionality plus a generous 30-day money-back guarantee.
 We'd choose Express as our own personal VPN, and having a month to test the service only makes things better.
 However, we've also rounded up its main rivals, so read on to see what they class as a VPN free trial, and if that might suit you.

 1. ExpressVPN – our top-rated VPN, free trial or not